 Why are my chickens scratching themselves?

-To get rid of the lice you will need an insecticide that is not harmful to chickens.
+If your chickens are scratching themselves, instead of the ground, they likely have lice.
+Lice can spread quickly from bird to bird.
+Your chickens will scratch and peck at themselves, have reduced egg production, and may start losing weight.
+To get rid of lice you will need an insecticide that is not harmful to chickens.
 If a lice infestation isn’t taken care of quickly you could start losing your flock.